holstt/corona-discord-bot/README.md

 ## About

-The Discord bot is developed as a microservice architecture:
+The Discord bot is developed using a microservice architecture.

-### Microservice: corona-data-service
+#### Microservice: corona-data-service

 RESTful webservice that collects and stores data about COVID-19.